float3/float3.github.io/content/notes/unity-shaders.md

 # depth parallax

+the right one is mine, the left one is a common parallax shader

 ![depth parallax](/misc/media/depth_parallax.mp4)

 if you want to output correct fragment depth when doing parallax follow my example shader here: